ccsc-journal/ccsc-editor/README.md

 This repository contains information on how to format various publishable items for CCSC conferences.

-- Technical Papers
+- Technical Paper
-- Tutorials
+- Tutorial Abstract
-- Workshops
+- Workshop Abstract
-- Posters
+- Poster Abstract
-- Panels
+- Panel Abstract

 There are three ways to format your work.